maggiegrace76/CS-499/README.md

 This portfolio emphasizes the following competencies:

 - Object-oriented design and modular architecture
-- Algorithmic problem solving and data handling
+- Algorithmic problem solving and structured data handling
-- Database design and CRUD operations
+- Database design and full CRUD functionality
 - Secure coding practices and defensive programming
-- Professional documentation and communication
+- Professional documentation and technical communication

 ---